Conducting: 21st century

-Women conductors were almost unheard of in the ranks of leading orchestral conductors through most of the 19th and 20th centuries, but today, artists like Hortense von Gelmini, Marin Alsop and Simone Young lead orchestras.
+Women conductors were almost unheard of in the ranks of leading orchestral conductors through most of the 19th and 20th centuries.
+One of the first was Soviet conductor Veronika Dudarova.
+In 1947, Dudarova was appointed principal conductor of the Moscow State Symphony Orchestra and led the orchestra until 1989.
+She led the Symphony Orchestra of Russia from 1991 to 2003 and retained the role of artistic manager of the orchestra until her death in Moscow in January 2009.

+Today, artists like Hortense von Gelmini, Marin Alsop and Simone Young lead orchestras.
 Alsop was appointed music director of the Baltimore Symphony Orchestra in 2007—the first woman appointed to head a major U.S. orchestra—and also of the Orquestra Sinfônica do Estado de São Paulo in 2012, and Alsop was the first woman to conduct on the last night of The Proms.
 Young scored similar firsts when she became head of the Hamburg State Opera and Philharmoniker Hamburg in 2005; she is also the first woman conductor to record the Ring Cycle of Richard Wagner.
 The Guardian called conducting "one of the last glass ceilings in the music industry".
 A 2013 article states that in France, out of 574 concerts only 17 were conducted by women and no women conducted at the National Opéra in Paris.
 "Bachtrack reported that in a list of the world's 150 top conductors that year, only five were women."
 While Mexico has produced several major international conductors, Alondra de la Parra has become the first Mexican-born woman to attain distinction in the profession.
+In Italy in 2016, 22-year-old Beatrice Venezi became the principal conductor of the Nuova Orchestra Scarlatti Young.

 Similarly, conductors of East Asian descent have become more prominent within the contemporary orchestral landscape—notably Seiji Ozawa who was thematic director of the Boston Symphony Orchestra from 1973 until 2002 after holding similar posts in San Francisco and Toronto.
 Myung-Whun Chung, who has held major posts in Germany and France, is bringing the Seoul Philharmonic Orchestra to international attention.
 Notable black conductors include Henry Lewis, Dean Dixon, James DePreist, Paul Freeman, and Michael Morgan.
 According to Charlotte Higgins' 2004 article in The Guardian, "black conductors are rare in the classical music world and even in symphony orchestras it is unusual to see more than one or two black musicians".